 The University of Pennsylvania has various options for student dorm housing including Lauder, Hill, Ware, Riepe, Fisher Hassendeld, Harnwell, Harrison, Rodin, Dubois, Kings Court English, Stouffer/Mayer, and Gregory.
 The buildings are spread out throughout Penn’s sprawling campus (though some are closer together than others) but they all provide easy access to on-campus buildings where you’ll take classes, grab meals and meet up with friends.
 You’ll have a wide variety of options for room styles including traditional single rooms and double rooms that are connected by a hallway and bathroom.

-Most Penn students choose to find off-campus housing with their friends for a more flexible living situation.
-After all, living in off-campus housing means that you’ll have more freedom!
+Most Penn students choose to find Upenn off-campus housing with their friends for a more flexible living situation.
+After all, living in UPenn off campus housing means that you’ll have more freedom!
 Because the University of Pennsylvania is located in a city campus in Philly, you’ll be able to an apartment easily that’s walking distance to classes, restaurants, grocery stores, etc. Leasing your own room comes with benefits like larger living spaces and increased independence while still mimicking the dorm benefit of allowing you to live with the roommates of your choice.
-Oftentimes, off-campus housing can be cheaper than on-campus housing because it doesn’t require a meal plan and other miscellaneous fees.
+Oftentimes, Upenn off campus housing can be cheaper than UPenn on campus housing because it doesn’t require a meal plan and other miscellaneous fees.

-If you’re stressed about finding a place off-campus, it doesn’t have to be hard with Tripalink co-living communities.
+If you’re stressed about finding UPenn off campus housing, it doesn’t have to be hard with Tripalink coliving communities.
 They have fully furnished apartments for students in the Philadelphia area.
 They have a roommate matching service that’s a great way to be paired with compatible people to live with.
-You get the benefits of dorm life without the limitations of living in a Penn dorm as Tripalink offers beautiful common areas, updated kitchens, weekly cleaning services, property maintenance and all of your utilities included in your rent!
+You get the benefits of dorm life without the limitations of living in a UPenn dorm as Tripalink offers beautiful common areas, updated kitchens, weekly cleaning services, property maintenance and all of your utilities included in your rent!